Skip advert

 Advertisement - Article continues below

 Boreham Motorworks laser-scanned original blueprints and used digital modelling to accurately reproduce the Escort’s bodywork.
-But it has taken things to the next level with enhanced structural bracing and improved torsional rigidity of the car’s all-steel body, while the bonnet, bootlid and other elements are made from carbon fibre.
+But it has taken things to the next level with enhanced structural bracing and the car’s all-steel body has improved torsional rigidity, while the bonnet, bootlid and other elements are made from carbon fibre.

-Some more modern elements have been weaved into the design, such as the LED headlights which are inspired by how lights used to be taped over for racing, as a nod to the Escort’s motorsport heritage.
+Some more modern elements have been woven into the design, such as the LED headlights, which are inspired by the way lights used to be taped over for racing, as a nod to the Escort’s motorsport heritage.
 Meanwhile, the interior features a blend of Alcantara, leather and anodised components, a gorgeous deep-dish three-spoke steering wheel and lots of analogue dials, with just a small infotainment display in the centre console.

-The firm is promising customers OEM-quality finish and quality, which you’d hope for considering the Ford Escort Mk1 RS comes with a price tag of £295,000, and a two-year/20,000-mile warranty.
-Potential customers will get to see the car properly next summer, and production is slated to begin shortly after.
+The firm is promising customers OEM-quality finish and quality, which you’d hope for considering the Ford Escort Mk1 RS comes with a price tag of £295,000.
+A two-year/20,000-mile warranty is included and potential customers will see the car properly next summer, with production slated to begin shortly after.

 If you don’t manage to secure a Mk1 RS, Boreham Motorworks has already teased a similar reincarnation of the Ford RS200, a Group B rally car that was also produced in tiny numbers for road use.